TheDigitalCatOnline/blog_source/pelican/content/abstract-base-classes-in-python.markdown

 ## EAFP

 Python is a dynamically-typed object-oriented language strongly based on delegation, so its approach to problems is intrinsically polymorphic.
-This means that Python deals mostly with the behavious of objects and not with their structure.
+This means that Python deals mostly with the behaviour of objects and not with their structure.
 The well-known EAFP protocol (it's Easier to Ask Forgiveness than Permission) comes from this approach.
 This code

 ``` python
 try: